sidebar hamburger menu

 Prerequisites and Requirements

-KernelCare can be installed on any x86_64 compatible server or VM running one of the following distribution:
+KernelCare can be installed on any x86_64 compatible server or VM running one of the following distributions:

 • Amazon Linux 1, 2